mggg/gerrydb-meta/README.md

 ```
 If this file does not exist yet, initializing the database should have created it in your home directory.
 If it already exists, you will be given the option to overwrite it, or leave it.
-If you leave, you may need to manually edit it.
+If you leave it, you may need to manually edit it.

 7. Run the application server with `uvicorn gerrydb_meta.main:app --reload`.

+## Saving the database
+To save the current database into a file called `dump.tar`, run the following.
+`pg_dump -U postgres -h localhost -p 54320 -Ft gerrydb > dump.tar`.
+Chris has set up a `pgd` alias.

+## Reloading the database
+To load a previous version of the database from a file called `dump.tar`, run the following.
+`pg_restore -U postgres -h localhost -p 54320 -d gerrydb -c -Ft dump.tar`
+Chris has set up a `pgr` alias.

 ## Deleting the database
 If you want to clear your database and start over, delete the relevant docker containers and volumes, then follow the steps above.